skriegman/evosoro/README.md

     git clone https://github.com/skriegman/evosoro.git

-There are different well documented examples (evosoro/examples) and custom versions of VoxCad/Voxelyze included in this repository (evosoro/_voxcad folders, see the corresponding readme file).
+There are different well documented examples (evosoro/examples) and custom versions of VoxCad/Voxelyze included in this repository (evosoro/_voxcad_* folders).
 Let's try running an example in which soft robots are optimized to locomote in a terrestrial environment, using an evolutionary algorithm and a basic version (_voxcad) of the physics engine (the procedure is the same for all the examples).

 Navigate to the _voxcad directory: